 Under section 7 of the ESA, Federal agencies must ensure that their activities are not likely to result in the destruction or adverse modification of designated critical habitat.
 If proposed covered activities in an HCP are likely to adversely affect designated critical habitat, section 7 requires us to analyze those effects in the consultation for the proposed issuance of the incidental take permit and determine if it is likely to destroy or adversely modify critical habitat.
-If we determine that covered activities in an HCP are likely to destroy or adversely modify critical habitat.
-If we determine that covered activities in an HCP are likely to destroy or adversely modify critical habitat is designated on lands that are covered by an existing HCP, we must reinitiate consultation on the existing Section 7 analysis to analyze the effects of implementing the plan on critical habitat.
+If we determine that covered activities in an HCP are likely to destroy or adversely modify critical habitat, the applicant must adjust the plan so that they avoid that outcome.
+If critical habitat is designated on lands that are covered by an existing HCP, we must reinitiate consultation on the existing Section 7 analysis to analyze the effects of implementing the plan on critical habitat.
 If we find that critical habitat is likely to be adversely modified, we must consider our options consistent with the regulatory assurances, including: